← Work Siegel+Gale · 2023–2025

 The throughline across both: decrease complexity, increase transparency.
 Every architectural and content decision on the new site would be measured against that standard.

-Site Architecture
+Information Architecture

 Phased site architecture